Shadow Work Is Not What You Think

 It reorganises under pressure.
 It distributes authority across parts.
 It moves through lower and more mature expressions.

 Shadow work, in this context, is not mystical.
 It is structural.
+Rebalancing shadow is not about eliminating parts of yourself.
+It is about reassigning authority and bringing flexibility to identity range.

 And structural work does not end with awareness.